aptech/docs/docs/CR-getnamef.rst

 Purpose
 ----------------

-Returns a string array containing the names of the variables in a GAUSS data set.
+Returns a string array containing the names of the variables in a GAUSS dataset.

 Format
 ----------------
 .. function:: var_names = getnamef(fh)

-    :param fh: file handle of an open data set
+    :param fh: file handle of an open dataset
     :type fh: scalar

-    :return var_names: contains the names of all of the variables in the specified data set.
+    :return var_names: contains the names of all of the variables in the specified dataset.

     :rtype var_names: Nx1 string array

 Remarks
 -------

-The output, *y*, will have as many rows as there are variables in the data set.
+The output, *y*, will have as many rows as there are variables in the dataset.

 Examples